ElinaBoman/the-muscle-factory/README.md

 - Create requirements.txt file
 - Create project with command django-admin startproject themusclefactory . (replace themusclefactory with your project name).
 Do not forget the "." in the end, it's very important.
 - Create app with command: python manage.py startapp blog (Replace 'blog' with name of your app)
 - To create database models run: python manage.py makemigrations
 - Then run: python manage.py migrate
 ### Before Deployment
-- Set DEBUG=False in settings.py
+- Set DEBUG=False in settings.py.
-- Run pip3 freeze --local > requirements.txt
+- Run pip3 freeze --local > requirements.txt .
+- Remove env variable in Heroku settings: DISABLE_COLLECTSTATIC.
 - Make sure that you have created a file called Procfile in project root.
 Start up command is inside Procfile and will inform Heroku how to run the app.
-- Add your created apps in settings.py under INSTALLED_APPS
+- Add your created apps in settings.py under INSTALLED_APPS.
 - To run website you need to add allowed hosts under ALLOWED_HOSTS in settings.py.
 You
   can find the host name if you try opening up the project with: python manage.py runserver.